USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 #.
 Activate your virtual environment (see :doc:`tools-install`)
 #. :samp:`jupyter notebook`
 #.
 Click on :samp:`DataViewer.ipynb`
 #.
 Locate the path variable in the source, and change to your own Run directory.
-If you are using Windows, you will have to put a double backslash as the directory separator.
+Prefixing the string with ``u`` allows forward slashes to be used as directory separators irrespective of operating system.
 #.
 Click on the button to run the notebook
 #.
 Use the File dropdown to select :samp:`phi.dvdat`.
 #.
 Advance the Frame slider to the last frame